top of page

 • Teach biblical conflict resolution.
 Use scripture as a foundation for handling disagreements with grace both in church and in the community.

 • Mentor youth in peacebuilding.
-Create opportunities for young people to lead service projects, mediation exercises, prayer groups, civic involvement.
+Create opportunities for young people to lead service projects, mediation exercises, prayer groups, and civic involvement.

 • Foster unity across differences.
 Show that the church can be a place where people disagree without dividing, demonstrating love as the higher calling.